martinring/thesis/src/5-Partitioning.md

 However, in between, the behaviour is not so well defined.
-From the above, we might guess that the smaller the set $X$, the larger the average verification runtime (i.e. $\AvgTphi X$ is anti-monotone over the size of the variable set), but this turns out not be true (also confirmed by [#fig:runtime-idealized] discussed in [#ex:erratic]).
+From the above, we might guess that the smaller the set $X$, the larger the average verification run time (i.e. $\AvgTphi X$ is anti-monotone over the size of the variable set), but this turns out not be true (also confirmed by [#fig:runtime-idealized] discussed in [#ex:erratic]).
 Mathematically, Given two different subsets $X,Y\in\FV{\phi}$, we have